HRGV/phyloFlash/docs/usage.md

 `-dbhome DIR` Directory containing phyloFlash reference databases, prepared with `phyloFlash_makedb.pl`.
 (Default: Look in phyloFLash folder for highest SILVA version number)

+`-trusted FILENAME` User-supplied Fasta file of trusted contigs containing SSU rRNA sequences.
+The SSU sequences will be extracted with Barrnap, and the input read files will be screened against these extracted "trusted" SSU sequences

 ### 2.4.
 Localization and compatibility options

 `-crlf` Use CRLF as the line terminator in CSV output, to be RFC4180 compliant (Default: Off)